wavefrontHQ/docs/pages/doc/access.md

 {% include note.html content="A change to an Organization Setting applies only to dashboards and alerts created after the change.
 If you change the setting to **Object Creator**, only new dashboards and alerts have restricted access.
 If you later change the setting to **Everyone**, all dashboards and alerts that were created while the setting was **Object Creator** keep the restricted access." %}

-By default service accounts don't have browse permissions.
+By default, service accounts don't have browse permissions.
 However, you can also grant access for new dashboards and alerts to service accounts:

 1. Click the gear icon <i class="fa fa-cog"/> on the taskbar, and select **Organization Settings**.
 2. Click the **Security** tab, select **Grant Modify Access To:  Everyone** and **Service Accounts**.